Gilberto Zorio: Confine incandescente (1970-1971)

 Zorio has used text as image throughout his career.
 He uses many different materials in the creation of these works.
 Examples of these are in pieces such as: Odio [hate], Confine [border], and Fluidità Radicale [radical fluidity].
 Three different versions of Confine were created.
 In one the word confine was written in incandescent wire and hung in a room.
 Another version was created by photographer Paolo Mussat Sartor in 1971.
 Sartor used long exposure to photograph the artist sitting in Sartor studio with the word "confine" written in the air from the smoke of a cigarette.
 The smoke made it so that the artist could barely be seen.
 Another version was created by Zorio in 1971 when Zorio wrote "confine" on a gallery wall with luminous ink which was visible only when the lights were off.
 Every four minutes the lights would turn off for a few seconds to reveal the hidden ink before the lights turned on again.

 Canoa (1984-1991)

 Zorio created his first Canoa in 1984.
 That piece was formed of an elongated terracotta triangle which was balanced on a crucible.
 Zorio created this series out of many unconventional materials including: wood, leather, javelins, copper sulphate, hydrochloric acid, and alcohol.
-Morio's installations have a strong spatial presence, and his canoe has the same aerodynamic feel as the tips of his javelin piece, Stella di giavellotti (Star of javelins).
+Zorio's installations have a strong spatial presence, and his canoe has the same aerodynamic feel as the tips of his javelin piece, Stella di giavellotti (Star of javelins).
 This element is common in his work.
-Canoa is a real and symbolic piece which suggest fluidity, action, and speed.
+Canoa is a real and symbolic piece which suggests fluidity, action, and speed.
 Zorio uses stars and crucibles in conjunction with his canoes which are associated with sailors and navigation.